M5M8S10/latex-image-cleaner/README.md

 The **LaTeX Image Path Extractor** is a Python script designed to analyze LaTeX documents and extract all file names referenced by ```\includegraphics``` within the document.
-This tool is intended to help users manage and verify image assets in their LaTeX projects to remove unused files that sometimes pile up when working (LaTeX) documents.
+This tool is intended to help users manage and verify image assets in their LaTeX projects to remove unused files that sometimes pile up when working on (LaTeX) documents.

 ## Features